fluxcd/flux/README.md

   monitoring and everything else.
 - **What can be described can be automated.** Use YAMLs to enforce conformance of the system.
 You don't need to run `kubectl`, all changes go through git.
-This allows you to diff against the observed state.
+Use diff tools to detect divergence between observed and desired state and get notifications.
 - **You push code not containers.** Everything is controlled through pull requests.
-Instant deployments.
-No learning curve for new devs, just use git.
-This allows you to recover from any snapshot as you have an atomic sequence of transactions.
+There is no learning curve for new devs, they just use your standard git PR process.
+The history in git allows you to recover from any snapshot as you have an sequence of transactions.
+It is much more transparent to make operational changes by pull request, e.g. fix a production issue via a pull request instead of making changes to the running system.

 Flux is a tool that automatically ensures that the state of a cluster matches the config in git.
-It uses an operator in the cluster to trigger deployments inside Kubernetes, which means you don't need a separate CD tool, because it's cloud-native.
+It uses an operator in the cluster to trigger deployments inside Kubernetes, which means you don't need a separate CD tool.
 It monitors all relevant image repositories, detects new images, triggers deployments and updates the desired running configuration based on that (and a configurable policy).

 The benefits are: you don't need to grant your CI access to the cluster, every change is atomic and transactional, git has your audit log.
 Each transaction either fails or succeeds cleanly.
-You're entirely code centric and don't new infrastructure.
+You're entirely code centric and don't need new infrastructure.

 ![Deployment Pipeline](site/images/deployment-pipeline.png)

 [![CircleCI](https://circleci.com/gh/weaveworks/flux.svg?style=svg)](https://circleci.com/gh/weaveworks/flux)
 [![GoDoc](https://godoc.org/github.com/weaveworks/flux?status.svg)](https://godoc.org/github.com/weaveworks/flux)

-## GitOps

-Git has moved the state of the art forward in development.
-A decade of best practices says that config is code, and code should be stored in version control.
-Now it is paying that benefit forward to Ops.
-It is much more transparent to fix a production issue via a pull request, than to make changes to the running system.

-At its core the GitOps pattern encourages you to

-- Make all provisioning and deployment configuration declarative
-- Keep the entire system state under version control and described in a single Git repository
-- Make operational changes by pull request (plus build & release pipelines)
-- Let diff tools detect any divergence and notify you; and use sync tools enable convergence
-- Get audit logs via Git

 ## What Flux does